mefengl/note-faroe/docs/pages/api-reference/rest/index.md

 }
 ```

-## Rate limiting
+## User IP address

-Set the `X-Client-IP` header to the client's IP address to enable IP-based rate limiting.
+Send the IP address of the user in the `X-Client-IP` header to enable IP-based rate limiting and better logs.

 ```
 X-Client-IP: 255.255.255.255
 ```

 All endpoints that hashes passwords with Argon2id are rate limited based on IP addresses to prevent DoS attacks.

+## Data types

+- Email address: Must be less than 256 characters long, have a "@", and a "." in the domain part.
+Cannot start or end with a whitespace.
+- Password: Must be between 8 and 127 characters.

 ## Models